-In this article I’ll explore interrupt latency of a Cortex-A9 under various scenarios, and yes it’s still on the Zynq-7000 since I still have that board on my desk from the last twoarticles.
+In this article, I’ll explore interrupt latency of a Cortex-A9 under various scenarios — and yes, it’s still on the Zynq-7000, since I still have that board on my desk from the last twoarticles.
 An upcoming follow-up article will describe methods of improving worst case latency.
 Continue reading “ARM Cortex-A Interrupt Latency”→

-Before going any further, I think it’s important to mention that the snickerdoodle with various optional base boards and accessories can still be pre-ordered from Crowd Supply.
+Before going any further, I think it’s important to mention that the snickerdoodle, with various optional base boards and accessories, can still be pre-ordered from Crowd Supply.
 Expected shipping date is around August.